Ingo Günther: Refugee Republic

-Gunther, working as a journalist, had visited Cambodian and Burmese refugee camps in Thailand and interred Vietnamese 'boat people' in Hong Kong and southern Thailand.
+Gunther, working as a journalist, had visited Cambodian and Burmese refugee camps in Thailand and interned Vietnamese 'boat people' in Hong Kong and southern Thailand.
 Finding that his role as a journalist would not allow a proper presentation of his insights, he started Refugee Republic in 1994 as an anonymous project reframing the issues facing long term displaced populations.
 It was initially conceived as a covert advertising and publicity campaign for refugees, that helped change the way refugees were understood by both the public and policy makers.
 The project posits that refugees need to be valued in terms of their potential rather than a burden and as such refugees might benefit from exchanging methodologies and solutions extracted from their adversarial experiences.
 A proposed state of refugees, networked electronically would, at least statistically, rank among the top 20 nations in population size and economic prowess.
 The project logo was a repurposed Rolls Royce logo as a passport cover that was designed to shield a refugee's passport from easily identifying the holder's nationality.